You know that aerobics is beneficial for diabetic neuropathy, but what about cardio exercise to prevent this condition in the first place?

 The paper’s conclusion states: “This study suggests, for the first time, that long-term aerobic exercise training can prevent the onset or modify the natural history of DPN.”

-If You Have Diabetes and
+If You Have Diabetes but

 Don’t Exercise, what’s Stopping You?

-DPN is common.
+Peripheral neuropathy from diabetes is common.
 It hurts and causes loss of sensation, which is how infected wounds in the feet can develop.

 If the wounds aren’t treated in a timely manner, they can become severely infected, causing loss of part or much of the limb.